lhridder/infrared/README.md

   "genericPingVersion": "Infrared",
   "genericPingDescription": "There is no proxy associated with this domain.
 Please check your configuration.", "genericPingIconPath": "",
-  "geoIPenabled": false,
+  "genericJoinResponse": "There is no proxy associated with this domain.
+Please check your configuration.", "geoIPenabled": false,
   "geoIPdatabasefile": "",
   "geoIPcountryWhitelist": ["DE"],